Insight • Search & content

 5. Extract short clips from the video for social media

-6. Create visual assets (infographics, carousels) from key data and frameworks
+6. Create visual assets such as infographics and carousels from key data and frameworks

 7. Write social captions and email newsletter content